zilexa/autosetup-VERO4K_RPi/README.md

 **MAKE SURE YOU FOLLOW OSMC INSTALLATION INSTRUCTIONS FIRST: https://osmc.tv/download/**

 ### PREPARE your device:
 1. On first boot, follow the install wizard on your TV.
+Use your remote or the Yatse app on your phone (recommended!
+Find it in Play Store).
 2. Go to MyOSMC > Apps and install Transmission.
 3. Go to MyOSMC > Services, enable SSH and Cron.
 4. Go back to the homescreen, find Settings and select System Information.
 Find the "IP Address" and write it down.
 For example 192.168.1.1